Correspondence of Lorraine toponyms in French and German: Toponyms from the reorganization of territory

 The reorganization of territory is a common occurrence throughout history, thus an important consideration in toponymy.
 Counties and cantons can be broken apart.
 New communes can be formed by joining several localities together.
 And sometimes through these changes a given name can migrate to a different locality that where it was originally used.
 Records of such territorial changes are increasingly scarce with the centuries, thus territorial histories tend to obscure with time.
 Few attestations are available for the founding or change of territory through the late first millennium, but records gradually improve, and by the late second millennium, scholars like Cassini, Lepage, and Boutilleir have largely collated all the toponyms attested in charts concerning the history of Austrasia into dictionaries and other tombs of reference.

 Consider Condé-Northen in Moselle, which began as the ancient commune, Condé (specifically Condium or Condicum), attested as existing in 787.
 In 1804, a neighboring commune, Northen, was attached to Condé and the new territory became known by the name it bears today.
 But the growth did not stop there.
 In 1810, Pontigny was attached, and finally Loutremange was attached in 1979 by order of a prefectoral decree (arrêté préfectoral).
 While Northen, Pontigny, and Loutremange are no longer communes, thus no longer considered territorial collectivities, they are still recognized as localities within Condé-Northen.

 Today communes increasingly join around large cities, where suburban communes grow into each other.
 For this to be possible, the communes must be adjacent and within the same department.
 Officials from both communes must jointly request the merger.
 The new municipality is typically named by hyphenating the two former toponyms together (seemingly in alphabetical order).
 Examples include Ancy-Dornot (formerly the communes of Ancy and Dornot) and Freyming-Merlebach (formerly Freyming and Merlebach), both in Moselle.
 Others certainly exist, and more likely will in the future.
 Municipalities of this kind are formed in the historical region of Alsace as well.

 Yet another situation, though more rural and rare, is a large commune originally formed around multiple hamlets, farms, or other lesser localities that are nevertheless on the map.
 An example here concerns Métairies-Saint-Quirin, a relatively new commune formed around 1790 when the jurisdiction of the priory of Saint-Quirin was partially changed, possibly in relation to the National Convention.
 The distributed commune's domain originally encompassed eleven large farms, called censes: Craon (then Créon), Cubolot, Fontaine aux Chênes, Halmoze, Heille (or Helde), L'hor, Le Jardinot (became Haute-Gueisse during the Revolution), Jean Limon, La Petite Maladrerie, Rond-Pré, and Viller (or Courtegain).
-Of the original eleven properties making up the commune, only six still remain: Cubolot, Halmoze, Heille, Haute-Gueisse, Jean Limon, and Rond-Pré, as found on the map of Métairies-Saint-Quirin.
+Of the original eleven properties making up the commune, only six still remain: Cubolot, Halmoze, Heille, Haute-Gueisse, Jean Limon, and Rond-Pré.
 The town hall of Métairies-Saint-Quirin has been located in Cubolot since 1920.